So you want to get rid of your old R12 AC system and be able to fill it with R134A?

 - Green O rings for the R134A

 - New hoses compatible with R134A (If the vehicle is older than -1990)

 R12 to R134a Conversion steps

 - The first step is first to make sure that the AC system is empty.
 Discharge and make sure to recycle it properly.

-- Make sure your AC Compressor is in good shape or replace it.
+- Make sure your AC compressor is in good shape, otherwise replace it.

 - Flush your current system entirely of R12 without leaving any traces of the R12 in it.
 Instead of merely letting the gas out into the atmosphere, flush and recover the R12 for recycling purposes with a machine.
 Let a workshop do this for you if you do not have one.